iratao/kuber/incubator/cassandra/README.md

 ## Configuration

-The following tables lists the configurable parameters of the Cassandra chart and their default values.
+The following tables list the configurable parameters of the Cassandra chart and their default values.

 | Parameter                  | Description                                     | Default                                                    |
 | -----------------------    | ---------------------------------------------   | ---------------------------------------------------------- |